 A freelancer is often the right choice for clearly defined tasks within a specific area of expertise.
 However, a relaunch simultaneously affects strategy, UX, development, and SEO — and this is precisely where most mistakes occur if no one has an overall view.
 An agency is worthwhile when you need a team that covers all disciplines and takes responsibility for the overall outcome.

-We evaluate all content for performance, relevance, and SEO value.
-Top content is migrated and refined as needed, while weak or outdated content is consolidated or removed.
-This is part of the SEO strategy, not an afterthought.
+Every piece of content is assessed by performance, relevance, and SEO value.
+Strong content is migrated and sharpened, weak or outdated content is consolidated or removed.
+That's part of the strategy, not an afterthought.